joe-plumb-notes/coursera-python-ml/README.md

 ## Week 4

 ### Naive Bayes Classifiers
-- based on simple probabalistic models of hom the data in each class might have been generated
+- based on simple probabalistic models of hom the data in each class might have been generated.
+They are called naive as they make simpliofying assumption that each feature of an instance is independent of all the others, given the class.
+- Of course, tends not to be the case in practice (height will impact weight..), so whist these assumptions mean that training a naive bayes classifier is fast (only simple, per-class statistics need to be estimated for each feature), the generalization performance tends to be worse than more sophisticated models (or even linear models) for classification.
+- Despite the above, nb can achieve performance that is competitive to others (especially for high dimensional data sets)
+- Three flavours available in scikit learn:
+    - Bernoulli Naive Bayes